 Students will study several films and a novel.
-Students will complete several essays, a connections report, a writing portfolio, a seminar and a visual presentation.
+Students will complete two essays, a connections report, a writing portfolio, a seminar.
+An optional visual presentation can also be completed.

 15 credits from ENG 201 which must include the writing portfolio, the personal reading assessment and at least one external exam essay.
 Students without the required prerequisites will need HOD approval.
-This is an academic course, and students who choose this course are expected to read at least one novel and complete several accurate academic essays and reports.
+This is an academic course, and students who choose this course are expected to read at least one novel and complete several accurate academic essays and a report.

-Level NZQA Standard Standard Credits PI SI S&C M&T C 001) UE - Level NZQA Code Standard Credits ы SI S&C M&I C&I С Literacy Wr R Lit vel 1 Num 3 AS91475 v1 Produce a selection of fluent and coherent writing which develops, sustains, and structures ideas.
-6 √ K Num 3 AS91476 v1 Create and deliver a fluent and coherent oral text which develops, sustains and structures ideas.
-3 √ 3 AS91478 v1 Respond critically to significant connections across texts, supported by evidence.
-4 √ 3 AS91477 v1 (optional) Create a fluent and coherent visual text which develops, sustains and structures ideas using verbal/ visual language.
+UE Level NZQA Standard Credits PI SI S&C M&T C&I С Litera асу Le vel 1 Code Wr R Lit Num 3 AS91475 v1 Produce a selection of fluent and coherent writing which develops, sustains, and structures ideas.
+6 √ √ 3 AS91476 Create and deliver a fluent and coherent oral text which develops, sustains and structures ideas.
+3 < 3 AS91478 v1 connections across toyte supported by ✓ 3 AS91477 v1 (optional) Create a fluent and coherent visual text which develops, sustains and structures ideas using verbal/ visual language.
 3 ✓

-Level NZQA PI SI S&C M&T C& С UE Litera Level 1 Code Wr R Lit Num 3 AS91472 v1 Respond critically to specified aspect(s) of studied written text(s) supported by evidence.
-4 √ √ √ 3 AS91473 v1 Respond critically to specified aspect(s) of studied visual or oral text(s) supported by evidence.
+Le vel NZQA Code Standard PI SI S&C M&T C& С Litera Wr Lev Lit el 1 Num ; 3 AS91472 v1 Respond critically to specified aspect(s) of studied written text(s) supported by evidence.
+4 √ √ √ Ivaiii ( 3 AS91473 v1 Respond critically to specified aspect(s) of studied visual or oral text(s) supported by evidence.
 4 √ ✓